 Hi guys!

-Today I’m sharing one of true traditional Korean recipe!
-We call “Bossam”.
-Ssam means wrap and Bossam means wrap with lots of generous stuffing inside.
-Commonly, it serves with boiled meat: Suyuk.
+Today, I’m sharing one of the true traditional Korean recipes!
+We call it “Bossam.”
+Ssam means wrap, and Bossam means wrap with lots of generous stuffing inside.
+Commonly, it is served with boiled meat: Suyuk.

-Suyuk is one of Korean cooking techniques of cooking meat.
-“Su” means water and “Yuk” means meat in Chinese.
-Although Yuk mean is meat, it commonly meant pork- which is most popular meat in Asia.
+Suyuk is one of the Korean cooking techniques for cooking meat.
+“Su” means water, and “Yuk” means meat in Chinese.
+Although Yuk means meat, it commonly means pork- which is the most popular meat in Asia.

-In Korea when you order suyuk, mostly it’s either pork belly or pork shoulder/butt serves with a couple of dipping sauce and side dishes but no wrapping options.
+In Korea, when you order suyuk, it’s mostly either pork belly or pork shoulder/butt served with a couple of dipping sauces and side dishes but no wrapping options.

-So if you oder Bossam, mostly they serves Suyuk with wrapping vegetables and side dishes for wrapping.
+So if you order Bossam, they mostly serve Suyuk with wrapping vegetables and side dishes for wrapping.

-My Suyuk is totally different(in a good way!) than what you get from Korean restaurant, because I sear the pork belly after finish cooking in the water.
+My Suyuk is different(in a good way!) than what you get from a Korean restaurant because I sear the pork belly after cooking in the water.
 So it will has nice golden brown crispy bit around, which makes it A LOT better than regular traditional version in my opinion.

-Sometimes Bossam serves with raw oyster or kimchi that has raw seafood in it.
-But don’t be scare!
+Sometimes, Bossam is served with raw oysters or kimchi with raw seafood.
+But don’t be scared!
 It’s actually our royal style!
-I personally like without it, unless the seafoods are super fresh.
-I’m (or my palate is) very sensitive about freshness of seafood.
+I personally like it without it unless the seafood is super fresh.
+I’m (or my palate is) very sensitive about the freshness of the seafood.

-I linked all the side dishes that you probably needs recipe down below recipe and you can either save my recipe on your computer or print out and keep it in your recipe book/to do recipe list! 😀
+I linked all the side dishes that you probably need the recipe for below, and you can either save my recipe on your computer or print it out and keep it in your recipe book/to-do recipe list! 😀

-Everyone eats Bossam differently, so try different wrapping, filling, vegetables and sauces and find out your favorite!
+Everyone eats Bossam differently, so try different wrappings, fillings, vegetables, and sauces and find out your favorite!

-But most importantly, have fun while experimenting of authentic Korean food in your kitchen!!
+But most importantly, have fun experimenting with authentic Korean food in your kitchen!!

 Bossam